FirelyTeam/firely-docs/firelyserver/facade/setup.rst

 - create a new ASP.NET Core Web Application
 - include Firely Server NuGet packages
-- set up the necessary Firely Server services (usually a subset of the services that Firely Server FHIR Server uses)
+- set up the necessary Firely Server services (usually a subset of the services that Firely Server uses)
 - implement your own repository backend

 This also allows you to include the Firely Server plugins into a web application of your own that may offer more interfaces than just the FHIR RESTful API.